roboticslab-uc3m/openrave-yarp-plugins/doc/openrave-yarp-plugins-install.md

 ### Install openrave-yarp-plugins on Ubuntu (working on all tested versions)

 Our software integrates the previous dependencies.
-Note that you will be prompted for your password upon using '''sudo''' a couple of times:
+Note that you will be prompted for your password upon using `sudo` a couple of times:

 ```bash
 cd  # go home